emmaunel/Fluffy/README.md

 # Fluffy 🐰  ![](https://img.shields.io/badge/Fluffy-v2-brightgreen.svg)
 This is my own interpreter programming called Fluffy.

+# UPDATE!!!!
+Fluffy v2 is broken like so broken I can't fix it.
+So I'm just going to jump to next plan in line which is to rewrite the whole thing in C. Let's goooooo.

 # Background

 Fluffy was inspired by the language 'Chicken' which is an esoteric programming language.